C4SBF/obs-simulators/simulators/building/README.md

 # Realistic Building BACnet Simulator

-A comprehensive BACnet simulator that models a complete 3-floor office building with proper HVAC physics, control loops, and equipment relationships.
+A BACnet simulator that models a complete 3-floor office building with proper HVAC physics, control loops, and equipment relationships.

 ## Overview